opentraveldata/opentraveldata/tools/README.md

 The reference data has been updated, _i.e._, the `dump_from_crb_city.csv` file has been recomputed.

-Recompte the light file of reference POR:
+Recompute the light file of reference POR:
 ```bash
 $ sh prepare_por_ref_light.sh && sh prepare_por_ref_light.sh --clean
 ```

-It should generate the ../opentraveldata/optd_por_ref.csv file.
+It should generate the `../opentraveldata/optd_por_ref.csv` file.
 That latter is not used: it is kept just for reference (hence the name).
 ```bash
 $ git add ../opentraveldata/optd_por_ref.csv